Cyphrme/FileVer/README.md

 # Version
 The default version is 48 bits, 12 character long (8 characters of base64 URI), with a 1 out of 281 trillion chance for collision.
 (We considered 7 characters, 1 out of 4 trillion chance, but that's 5.25 bytes.
-Mind as well use the whole byte)
+Better to use a whole byte.)

 	app.min.js?fv=4mIbJJPq